GSAPP-CDP/Smorgasbord/src/content/modules/13-arch-drawing/13-2_projection.md

 ### Oblique (Axonometric) Projection

 Isometric drawing preserves dimensions along the main axes, and distorts all three visible faces equally.
 The goal of an oblique drawing is **to depict either a plan or elevation with no distortion at all**, while still conveying a sense of three-dimensional space.
-In this drawing, for instance, all the angles and dimensions of the plan are depicted accurately, giving a clear description of the building's plan:
+In this drawing, for instance, all the angles and dimensions in the XY plane are depicted accurately, giving a clear description of the building's plan:

 ![FLW Plan Oblique](images/13-2/flw-plan-oblique.jpg#img-full)
 *Frank Lloyd Wright, American System-Built Houses for The Richards Company project, Milwaukee, Wisconsin,, 1915-17*